Program Policies

 Faculty as Student Health Care Providers Policy (A3.09)

-Any individual who is in any capacity as faculty (clinical, principal, lecturing, or otherwise on paid or unpaid status) must not act as health care providers for the program students except as a basic responder in an emergency situation.
+Any individual who is in any capacity as faculty (clinical, principal, lecturing, or otherwise on paid or unpaid status) must not act as a health care provider for the program students except in an emergency situation.
 Students are to be directed to their primary care provider, emergency department, or other health care provider.

 Student Services Addressing Personal Issues Policy (A3.09, A3.10)

-UMHB provides a wide array of services designed to assure student’s satisfactory progress within the program are not obstructed.
+UMHB provides a wide array of services to ensure students’ satisfactory progress within the program is not obstructed.
 These services include counseling, disability services, health services, financial aid, and spiritual counseling.
 Many of these services are provided as part of the cost of attendance at UMHB.
 Students are encouraged to utilize these services or other off-campus resources that fit their needs.
-Costs related to services required off campus are the financial responsibility of the individual student.
-More detailed information regarding on-campus services as well as each service’s contact information can be found in Appendix F. Students are encouraged to establish care with a provider in the area for routine care, use urgent care sites for urgent needs, and call 911 to seek emergency medical attention.
+Costs related to services required off-campus are the financial responsibility of the individual student.
+More detailed information regarding on-campus services and each service’s contact information can be found in Appendix F of the MSPA Student Handbook.
+Students are encouraged to establish care with a provider in the area for routine care, use urgent care sites for urgent needs, and call 911 to seek emergency medical attention.

-If a student requires assistance because of an immediate crisis or life-threatening situation, they should immediately call 911 and if time allows, contact the UMHB Police Department at (254) 295-5555.
-If a student observes anyone harming, attempting to harm, or stating intent to harm himself, herself, or another person, the student should report the matter immediately to the UMHB Police Department (254-295-5555), the Dean of Students (254-295-4496), or the UMHB Student Counseling, Testing and Health Services Center (254-295-4696).
-The student will be referred to the Dean of Students where an individual risk assessment will be performed.
+If a student requires assistance because of an immediate crisis or life-threatening situation, they should immediately call 911 and, if time allows, contact the UMHB Police Department at (254) 295-5555.
+If a student observes anyone harming, attempting to harm, or stating intent to harm himself, herself, or another person, the student should report the matter immediately to the UMHB Police Department (254-295-5555) and then to the Dean of Students (254-295-4496).
+The student of concern will be referred to the Dean of Students, where an individual risk assessment will be performed.

 Students will be assigned a faculty mentor upon matriculation who will act as their official student advisor.
-The faculty advisors, which include the principal faculty, program director, and medical director, are available to direct students to appropriate resources and assure timely receipt of services.
+The faculty advisors, including the principal faculty, program director, and medical director, are available to direct students to appropriate resources and assure timely receipt of services.
 Faculty members are expected to respond to student concerns within 24 hours.
-While prohibited from participating as health care providers for students in the program, except in an emergency situation, program personnel are available to assist students in accessing university services.
-Student academic records will be maintained in the student file, while student health information that includes a referral to a campus resource will be maintained by the office/department in which the student is being referred to in order to ensure that student health records are confidential and not accessible to or reviewed by the program, principal or instructional faculty, or staff.
+While prohibited from participating as health care providers for students in the program, except in an emergency, program personnel are available to assist students in accessing university services.
+Student academic records will be maintained in the student file, while student health information that includes a referral to a campus resource will be maintained by the office/department in which the student is being referred to ensure that student health records are confidential and not accessible to or reviewed by the program, principal or instructional faculty, or staff.

 Available Drug or Alcohol Counseling and Rehabilitation Services